yzerlaut/old_physion/visual_stim/README.md

 ## Configuration/Installation

+Go through the steps of the [README](../README.md) of the repository.

 First install a python distribution from: https://www.anaconda.com/products/individual

-The stimulus presentation relies on the [PsychoPy module](https://www.psychopy.org), you can install it through `pip`.
-Open a the Anaconda prompt and run:
+The stimulus presentation relies on the [PsychoPy module](https://www.psychopy.org).
+The custom code for the GUI and the set of stimulus lies in the present repository: ["psychopy_code" folder](./psychopy_code/) and ["gui" folder](./gui/).

+A few examples, that were used to design and calibrate the stimuli, can be found in the [psychopy_code/demo_stim.py](./psychopy_code/demo_stim.py)

+## Running the visual stimulation program

+Open the Anaconda prompt and run:

 ```
-pip install psychopy
+python visual_stim\gui\main.py
 ```

-The custom code for the GUI and the set of stimulus lies in the present repository: ["psychopy_code" folder](./psychopy_code/) and ["gui" folder](./gui/)
+There is a `"demo"` mode to adjust and build the protocols.

-### Screen settings
+## Screen settings and calibration

+[...] to be done

 The physical (visual space) and biological (neuronal space) settings are depicted on Figure {geometry}.